billybrown/generator-egg/generators/app/templates/Readme.md

     * After Grunt installation, run 'grunt css' to compile your scss to css once, and 'grunt watch' to compile on save
 * Autoprefixer, https://github.com/postcss/autoprefixer - postcss plugin to automatically apply vendor prefixes depending on browser support.
     * see the autoprefix task in /config/css.js for specific browser support
-* Bower, http://bower.io/ - a front-end package manager
-    * Used to download all front-end vendor or plugin scripts (chosen.js, enquire.js, fitvids.js, etc.)
-    * Using the Grunt-bower-concat plugin (in /config/javascript.js), grunt will automatically extract and concatenate all necessary scripts and css from /bower_components.
-You can declare dependencies here as well to force proper ordering.
-    * Any files that are not css or js are copied over individually (mainly images).
-    * Jquery and Mondernizr are handled outside of bower.
-Jquery typically comes with a CMS, and modernizr requires a custom build downloaded directly from their website.

 # Directory Structure